aqjune/hol-light-materials/Overview.md

   advanced tactics.
 - Has automated tactics that proves low-level theorems such as an equality between two bit-vector expressions.

-Q: Can I prove a property of OCaml function in HOL Light without embedding it in HOL Light?
+Q: Can I prove a property of an OCaml function in HOL Light without embedding it in HOL Light?
 - No.

+Q: It is cool that we can do theorem proving in OCaml, but I am not convinced whether there can be a synergic effect between HOL Light and existing OCaml projects.
+- There can be a few examples, such as:
+- Using HOL Light to benefit OCaml projects: you can write a 'validator' in HOL Light checking whether your calculation in OCaml is indeed correct.
+For example, the output of a polynomial factorization function written in OCaml can be translated into HOL Light terms and checked whether the original and factorized equations are logically same.
+  This is just a rough idea.
+- Improving OCaml that will benefit HOL Light: Any improvement in OCaml toolchain - compiler, debugging tools, profiler, REPL updates, etc - will eventually improve HOL Light.

 Q: How can I make loading `hol.sh` faster?
 - To avoid repeating initialization, you can use a checkpointing program.